 Lake Minnewanka Cruise

-The Banff Lake Cruise is a great way to get a different perspective of beautiful Lake Minnewanka.
+The Banff Lake Cruise is a great way to get a different perspective of the beautiful Lake Minnewanka.
 Lake Minnewanka is the largest lake in Banff National Park.
 You will cruise through the crystal clear water of the glacier water and take in the views of the surrounding mountains.
 We were told to keep an eye out for wildlife spottings along the shore such as big-horned sheep, deer, mountain goats, and even the occasional bear.
 Sadly, we didn’t see any wildlife.

-During our one hour cruise, we learned some interesting facts about the wildlife and vegetation that inhabit the Canadian Rockies.
+During our one-hour cruise, we learned some interesting facts about the wildlife and vegetation that inhabit the Canadian Rockies.
 We also learned about the culture of the indigenous people who used to call the area home as well as entertaining legends of the area.

 One of the coolest things to do in Banff National Park Canada is the Glacier Skywalk.
 The Glacier Skywalk is located 90 minutes from Banff.
 It is definitely worth the drive to walk the Glacier Skywalk.
 The Skywalk is a glass walkway hanging over the edge of a mountain.
 Personally, I had trouble walking across the glass floor.
 It is safe, but I just couldn’t do it.
 It is a bit scary but definitely worth checking out.